 · Home visits with parents to inquire of student’s needs and issues plus determine if there are any additional family needs.

 · Adults classes: Celebrate Recovery, Marriage Classes

-· Annual back-to-school drives to provide low-income youth with needed school supplies.
+· Annual back-to-school drives to provide low-income youth with needed school supplies and uniforms.

 · Annual Christmas party, during which community youth socialize, play games, have a meal and receive a gift.